-Among customers, employees, and partners, a branded community can help to enhance your brand image and develop a new lever for growing trust.
+Among customers, employees, and partners, a branded community can help to enhance your brand image and grow trust.
 A customer community not only allows them to engage with other customers and employees within your company, but it also allows them to see engagements between other customers and your team as well.

 Customers in customer communities spend 19% more on average than customers who do not participate in branded communities.

 This is invaluable.
-They get to see how your employees conduct themselves, the type of customer service that they offer, and how helpful they can expect the community to be when they run into issues with your offering.
+They get to see how your employees conduct themselves and the type of customer service that they offer.

 2. Know Your Customers, Discover Pain Points

-Giving your customers a community through which they can discuss their issues, air out the problems that they are having, and engage in an open and honest way with your team is perhaps the most valuable aspect of creating a customer community.
+Giving your customers a community where they can discuss their issues and engage in an open and honest way with your team is perhaps the most valuable aspect of creating a customer community.

 A customer community can act as an essential arm of your customer and user research processes.
-It gives you a central location where your customers can come to you, ask questions, and receive public assurance that other customers are experiencing the same problem.
+It gives you a central location where your customers can come to you, ask questions, and receive assistance from other customers that have solved similar problems.

-A great example of this comes from the IdeaExchange.
+Salesforce’s IdeaExchange is a great example.
 There, users can suggest new ideas and tweaks to the platform that they would like to see.
 The result?
-Thousands of customers pouring into their community and highlighting pain points, suggesting new features, and agreeing with others that have made suggestions as well.
+Thousands of customers pour into their community to highlight pain points, suggest new features, and agree with others’ suggestions.

 3. Build Relationships and Collaborate with Brand Ambassadors

-If you aren’t constantly engaging in conversations with your customers, there is a high likelihood that you have would-be valuable brand ambassadors sitting out there waiting for you to engage with them and take your relationship to that next level.
+If you aren’t constantly engaging in conversations with your customers, there is a high likelihood that you have valuable would-be brand ambassadors waiting for you to engage with them and take your relationship to that next level.

 Salesforce communities make it easier for you to identify who the power users and public ambassadors for your product and brand are.
 They make themselves obvious in the time that they dedicate to participating in your community and the responses that they give to other customers.

 With Salesforce communities, you can pull those people in closer and give them the tools that they need to effectively become a true high-level ambassador for your brand.
-You can even pull them into the employee side of things where you can use the collaboration, file sharing, and documentation features to make sure that you are on the same page.
+You can even add them as an employee-level account in your system where you can use the collaboration, file sharing, and documentation features to make sure that you are on the same page.

-You can plan content, pull social media content, and collaborate all through one simple dashboard.
+You can plan content, share resources, and collaborate with ambassadors all through one simple dashboard.

 It sounds shocking, but 60% of companies have no long-term strategy for managing their internal communications.
-But communication is a must.
+And yet, communication is a must.
 Employee productivity increases by 25% in organizations where employees are connected and practice good communication habits internally.

 Using Insycle, you can:

-- Deduplicate Salesforce contacts, accounts, & leads in bulk.
+- Deduplicate Salesforce contacts, accounts, and leads in bulk.

-- Link Salesforce leads & contacts to Salesforce accounts in bulk.
+- Link Salesforce leads and contacts to Salesforce accounts in bulk.

-- Quickly and simply re-assign and balance leads, contacts, and accounts to sales rep owners.
+- Quickly and simply reassign and balance leads, contacts, and accounts to sales reps.